conqueror62821/Amazon-Grabber/README.md

 Can the price filter and searched item in amazon_config

-Go to the tracker.py file and run it
+Go to the tracker.py file and run it.

 You can remove comment in the set_headless() method in the tracker.py file method to make it headless i.e the browser will run internally